Half of new fathers have requests for ‘flexible working denied’

 Researchers found around two-thirds of fathers and partners entitled to paternity leave with household incomes below £40,000 had their requests for flexible working partially or totally rejected – in comparison to around half of those making over £40,000.

-The TUC, which exclusively shared their findings with The Independent, issued a plea for a day one right for flexible working, as well as for all job adverts to explicitly state flexible working conditions.
+The TUC, which exclusively shared their findings with The Independent, issued a plea for a day-one right for flexible working, as well as for all job adverts to explicitly state flexible working conditions.

 Researchers, who polled just over 2,000 parents with children under the age of six, discovered just over a third of fathers and partners with household incomes under £40,000 were permitted the full flexible working arrangements they requested.

-This is a substantially lower proportion than the half of those with household incomes above £40,000.
+This is a substantially lower proportion compared to half of those with household incomes above £40,000.

 Paul Hargerst told The Independent he was initially allowed to work from home but his working conditions changed - noting several of his requests for flexible working were rejected.